Mixing by offshore wind infrastructure: Resolving the density stratified wakes past vertical cylinders: Results

-Panels (a) and (b) show integrals of TKE and TPE, respectively, over $x-$normal slices through the full domain as a function of the slices streamwise position $x_\mathcal{S}$.
+Panels (a) and (b) show integrals of TKE and TPE, respectively, over $x-$normal slices through the full domain as a function of the slice's streamwise position $x_\mathcal{S}$.
 The streamwise slice-integrated TKE peaks close to the cylinder surface, where the KV is most dominant.
 This occurs slightly further downstream and with a weaker magnitude for the cases where, across the thermocline, the large-scale recirculation region develops and the KV is suppressed: \casethree, \casefive, and \casesix.
 Note that data for \caseone\ and \casetwo\ nearly collapse for the TKE integrals.
-Slice-integrated TPE shows much stronger variation between the six cases.
-The strength of the slice-integrated TPE peaks scale with $\Ri_d$, with maximum values increasing with increasing $\Ri_d$.
-The cases with $\Ri_d = 0.05$ reach a local slice-integrated TPE maximum at $x_\mathcal{S} \approx 30-35$, and do not decay appreciably before the wake leaves the numerical domain.
+Slice-integrated TPE shows much stronger variation between the six cases, where the peaks in TPE increase with increasing $\Ri_d$.
+The cases with $\Ri_d = 0.05$ reach a local maximum at $x_\mathcal{S} \approx 30-35$, and do not decay appreciably before the wake leaves the numerical domain.
 In contrast, while qualitatively similar, case \casetwo\ peaks much earlier at $x_\mathcal{S} \approx 20$, before decaying as the wake propagates further.
 A key feature of these flows is that TPE does not peak in the same region as TKE when stratification is weak (\caseone, \casetwo, and \casefour).

-The strong-stratification regime of cases \casethree, \casefive, and \casesix, characterised by the vertical recirculation regions and mean-flow standing waves, is clearly identified by the rapid increase in slice-integrated TPE at $x_\mathcal{S} \lesssim 4$, reaching their maximum values at $x_\mathcal{S} \approx 6$.
-This peak than quickly decays as the wake propagates further, although note that there is still a reasonable level of TPE downstream.
-Interestingly, the slice-integrated TPE values are similar for all cases for $x_\mathcal{S} \gtrsim 30$, although differences are likely to emerge if the streamwise domain extent were larger.
+The strong-stratification regime of cases \casethree, \casefive, and \casesix, characterised by the vertical recirculation regions and dominant stationary waves, is clearly identified by the rapid increase in slice-integrated TPE at $x_\mathcal{S} \lesssim 4$, reaching their maximum values at $x_\mathcal{S} \approx 6$.
+This peak than quickly decays as the wake propagates further, although there is still a reasonable level of TPE downstream.
+Interestingly, the slice-integrated TPE values are similar for all six cases for $x_\mathcal{S} \gtrsim 30$, although differences are likely to emerge if the streamwise domain extent were larger.

-Panels (c) and (d) of Figure \ref{fig:energy_integrals} show the TKE and TPE integrated over the domain volume which is bounded by $[x_\text{min},x_\mathcal{V}]$ in the streamwise direction.
-The plateau of these various curves gives an indication of the required domain size for fluctuating processes in the cylinder wake to be fully captured.
-The rate of change of these volume integrals with respect to $x_\mathcal{V}$ of course corresponds to the slice-integrals of panels (a) and (b).